Kronuz/Xapiand/docs/_docs/modifying.md

 PUT /customer/2?pretty

 {
-  "name": "Jane Doe"
+  "name": "Jane Doe",
+  "age": 20
 }
 ```
 {% endcapture %}
 {% include curl.html req=req %}

-The above indexes a new document with an ID of 2.
+The above indexes a new document with an ID of `2`.

 When indexing, the ID part is optional.
 If not specified, Xapiand will generate
 an ID and then use it to index the document.
 The actual ID Xapiand generates